Dread Delusion Review — Almost Dreadful, A Little Delusional

 There is a vast world to explore.
 Thankfully quickly.

 Unfortunately, though, this is where problems begin seeping in.
-You see, while the world is stunning at a distance, it is lacks up close.
-For every floating, stilted city of wonder and horror-magnificence, there are a half dozen drab houses outfitted with suspiciously similar furniture, occupied by NPCs that — and I’ll die on this hill — are less distinguishable than any of the 90s/2000s games it is emulating.
+You see, while the world is stunning at a distance, it lacks up close.
+For every floating, stilted city of wonder and horror-magnificence, there are half dozen drab houses outfitted with suspiciously similar furniture, occupied by NPCs that — and I’ll die on this hill — are less distinguishable than any of the 90s/2000s games it is emulating.
 For every flying landscape drifting moodily above the sky, bleeding mood faster than it bleeds its suffering populace, there are tens of polygonal hills stuffed with oddly placed loot, baddies, and other clutter.
 For every stunning skyship zooming elegantly through the vaporwave-crimson sky, there are three or four rectangular monstrosities that… Might be tanks?
 Buildings?
 And for every immaculately adorned god-housing chamber, there is another empty house with a single lock and a mana potion inside.

 And, to bring those second examples back into focus, they can — and I know saying this will upset some — look really ugly to me.
 The garish colors of those small places are much more potent than anything rendered 20+ years ago, and clash jarringly enough that it did legitimately strain my eyes by the end of my 20-hour playthrough (the developers said it would take 30, but I showed them!).
 And the pixelated designs are often harder to interpret than they need to be.